Hardware Bill of Materials (HBOM) and CRA Compliance

 How firmware fits the CRA definition of software

 Firmware is sometimes treated as a special category distinct from both hardware and software.
-The CRA does not create that third category.
-Article 3(4) defines software as:
+For CRA work, treat firmware as software because it is computer code running inside an electronic information system.

 The practical implication is straightforward.
 Firmware running on a chip in your product is a software component of your product with digital elements.
 It must appear in your component inventory.
-If it contains a vulnerability, that vulnerability is subject to the same Article 14 reporting obligations as any software vulnerability.
+If it contains a vulnerability, that vulnerability follows the same vulnerability-handling and reporting workflow as any other software vulnerability.

 CycloneDX as a unified SBOM and HBOM format